 There are a few treehouses in Ohio that specialize in offering a break from the hubbub of bustling Cincinnati.
 You can discover them tucked into the sprawling forest parks on the north side of the city, touting rickety deck spaces where you can soak up the woodland vibes and lose yourself in a good book.

 Small-town atmosphere runs through creek-side Millersburg.
 It's the anchor of the agrarian lands that spread through northeastern Ohio.
 That makes it a top place to launch expeditions to old Amish Country, where visions of whitewashed barns and trotting horse-and-buggies are still the norm.
-Treehouses in the region can actually be surprisingly luxurious, with multiple floors and gas-powered fireplaces.
+Treehouses in the region can be surprisingly luxurious, with multiple floors and gas-powered fireplaces.

-The carved landscapes of the Hocking Hills
+Save the carved landscapes of the Hocking Hills

 Romantic treehouses in Ohio